syncfusion-content/winui-docs/winui/Rating/Customization.md

 ## ItemSize

-The Rating control itemsize can be customized using the `ItemSize` Property.
-The default value is 24.
+The size of each rating item in the Rating control can be customized by using the `ItemSize` property.

 {% tabs %}
 {% highlight XAML %}